 There are now systematic low fee index funds and ETFs ranging from market cap weighted indexes to index funds tracking short-term leveraged volatility indexes and even hedge funds.
-Clearly, we shouldn’t call these indexes “passive” since they’re tracking strategies that have traditionally been referred to as “active” strategies.
+If we open the Prospectus of many ETFs we find that they’re calling themselves “passive” index funds whether they’re high fee hedge fund ETFs, leveraged volatility ETFs or plain vanilla index funds.
+Clearly, we shouldn’t call all of these indexes “passive” since they’re tracking strategies that have traditionally been referred to as “active” strategies.

 The correct differentiating aspect between active and passive investing is that an active investor tries to “beat the market” on a risk adjusted basis while a passive investor tries to “take the market return”.
 Therefore, the investor who deviates from global cap weighting is explicitly stating that they can “beat” the risk adjusted returns of the aggregate global financial asset portfolio.
 In this sense, we are all active because we all deviate from global cap weighting.
 Of course, the industry does not adhere to this strict definition so it’s not very useful to call everyone an active investor.
 Instead, it is more useful to adhere to the aforementioned definition.

 Active Investing – an asset allocation strategy with high relative frictions that attempts to “beat the market” return on a risk adjusted basis.

 Passive Investing – an asset allocation strategy with low relative frictions that attempts to take the market return on a risk adjusted basis.

 Thinking of the Markets in a Macro Sense